VegaDeftwing/OpGuidesHugoSrc/content/posts/exodus.md

 {{< /speech >}}

 Yes.
 Yes it will.
 But I think we can find solutions to these problems.
 Maybe it means making each post note limited to ~~140~~ 280 characters, but being limited to 512x512 pixels.
 Maybe it means a moderation system with a mix of algorithmic and crowd sourced moderation can take down abusive posts.
-I don't know how to do it.<a class="ptr">(1)</a> I don't think anybody does.
+I don't know how to do it.<footnote>I may not know the right way, but I know the wrong way: If you suggest blockchain or NFTs you're part of the problem.</footnote> I don't think anybody does.
 It'll take multiple iterations, some nasty security problems, and some of the brightest minds on this planet - but I think we can make a platform which combines the best of totally custom websites with a scrollable content feed.

 I **know** pictures, video, audio, and text absofuckinglutly are incredibly limiting.
 Just think about what artists and creative minds could do given mixed media options.